groue/Semaphore/Sources/Semaphore/Documentation.docc/Documentation.md

 }
 ```

-You can see in the latest example that the `wait()` method has a `waitUnlessCancelled` variant that throws `CancellationError` if the task is cancelled before a signal occurs.
+You can see in the latest example that the ``AsyncSemaphore/wait()`` method has a ``AsyncSemaphore/waitUnlessCancelled()`` variant that throws `CancellationError` if the task is cancelled before a signal occurs.

 For a nice introduction to semaphores, see [The Beauty of Semaphores in Swift 🚦](https://medium.com/@roykronenfeld/semaphores-in-swift-e296ea80f860).
-The article discusses [`DispatchSemaphore`], but it can easily be ported to Swift concurrency: see the [demo playground](Demo/SemaphorePlayground.playground/Contents.swift) of this package.

 [`DispatchSemaphore`]: https://developer.apple.com/documentation/dispatch/dispatchsemaphore